Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Results

 \subsection{RePR Performance on CF}

-The first experiment investigates how well RePR compares to the best and worst case scenario for learning the sequence of tasks.
-The worst case scenario is where no attempt is made to retain previously learnt tasks and thus, the long-term agent is optimised solely with the distillation loss function (Equation~\ref{distill-loss}).
-We refer to this condition as $no\text{-}reh$.
-The best case scenario for RePR is for the GAN to produce perfectly accurate states from previously learnt tasks to rehearse alongside learning the new task.
-Therefore, the $reh$ condition learns the new task while rehearsing previously learnt tasks from states drawn from previous tasks' experience replays, instead of states generated from a GAN.
-This condition is not doing typical rehearsal although the difference is subtle.
-It relearns previous tasks using targets produced by the previous network (as in RePR), rather than targets on which the original long-term DQN was taught.
-The $RePR$ condition learns the three tasks with the proposed RePR model.
+The first experiment investigates how well RePR compares to a lower and upper baseline.
+The $no\text{-}reh$ condition is the lower baseline because it does not contain a component to assist in retaining the previously learnt tasks.
+The $reh$ condition is the upper baseline for RePR because it rehearses real items from previously learnt tasks and thus, demonstrates how RePR would perform if its GAN could perfectly generate states from previous tasks to rehearse alongside learning the new task\footnote{The $reh$ condition is not doing typical rehearsal although the difference is subtle.
+It relearns previous tasks using targets produced by the previous network (as in RePR), rather than targets on which the original long-term DQN was taught.}.

 The results of RePR can be found in Fig.~\ref{main-results}, alongside other conditions' results.
 All of the mentioned conditions outperform the $no\text{-}reh$ condition which severely forgets previous tasks.
 RePR was found to perform very closely to the $reh$ condition, besides a slight degradation of performance on Road Runner, which was likely due to the GAN performing pseudo-rehearsal to retain states representative of Road Runner.
 These results suggest that RePR can prevent CF without any need for extra task specific parameters or directly storing examples from previously learnt tasks.
-Furthermore, the scores our final network model achieves ($22042$ ($\pm5375$), $82$ ($\pm12$), $468$ ($\pm155$)) are on par with the DQNs from~\cite{mnih2015human} which were trained on the tasks individually ($18257$ ($\pm4268$), $72$ ($\pm8$), $577$ ($\pm176$)) and well above human expert performance levels ($7845$, $4$, $407$).

-Fig.~\ref{real-fake-ims} shows GAN generated images after learning all three tasks, alongside real images from the games.
-This figure shows that although the GAN is successful at generating images similar to the previous games they are still not perfect.
-However, our results demonstrate that this is not vital as RePR can retain almost all knowledge of previous tasks.